-Write a piece that tries to capture a single emotion, e.g. “happiness,” “sadness,” love.”
+For those who have entered, write a piece that tries to capture a single emotion, e.g. “happiness,” “sadness,” love.”
 Any instrumentation, any duration up to 5 minutes.
-An mp3 soundfile is required, or a link to an individual…Continue
+An mp3 soundfile is required,…Continue

 I started composing because of the music in the movie "The Sting" - the ragtime of Scott Joplin.
 His music is not only great sounding, but a fun fit fit for the fingers - physically enjoyable to play.
 Here's a piece which was not in The Sting, but which is a delightful example of his work - about 3 minutes long -